 Senior Fine Art Specialist

-Nancy Harrison is the Senior Fine Art Specialist at Fine Art Asset Management.
+Nancy Harrison is the Senior Fine Art Specialist and Vice President of Fine Art Asset Management.
 In 2006, Ms. Harrison joined Emigrant Bank Fine Art Finance, which lends funds to collectors, art dealers, institutions and foundations.
 In 2009, she helped form its subsidiary, Fine Art Asset Management, which provides appraisal and art/financial consulting services.

 Ms. Harrison serves on the Board of Directors and co-chairs the Development Committee of the Appraisers Association of America (AAA), the oldest and most prestigious professional organization of personal property appraisers.
 Ms. Harrison served as the AAA’s President from 2010- 2013.
-Ms. Harrison is a Certified Appraiser in Old Master through to Contemporary Art, and has completed and passed USPAP (Uniform Standards of Professional Appraisal Practice), the federally-mandated guidelines promulgated by the Appraisal Foundation, Washington D.C. and by Congress.
-Ms. Harrison has been qualified as an Expert witness in the States of New York, Florida, and Pennsylvania, and has testified in Federal Tax Court.
+Ms. Harrison is a Certified Appraiser with a broad range of experience and expertise valuing Old Masters through to Contemporary and Emerging Art, and has completed and passed USPAP (Uniform Standards of Professional Appraisal Practice), the federally-mandated guidelines promulgated by the Appraisal Foundation, Washington D.C. and by Congress.
+Ms. Harrison has been qualified as an Expert witness in the States of New York, Pennsylvania, and in Federal Tax Court, as well as provided expertise for Courts in Florida.

 Prior to joining Fine Art Asset Management and Emigrant Bank Fine Art Finance, Ms. Harrison was President of her own art appraisal and advisory firm which brokered sales and acquisitions, managed collections, and developed a wide ranging fine art appraisal practice.
 Her clients included major collectors, insurance companies, and notable art institutions.